angrycub/katacoda-scenarios/nomad-connect-acls/nomad_config.md

 }
 ```

-You can run this command to do some magic and inject your Nomad agent token
+If you want to automate this process, the following command is an example of how you
-you created in the previous step.
+could inject the Nomad agent token created in the previous step.

 ```bash
 cat <<EOF >> ~/nomad_config.hcl